-The full botanical name used in plant taxonomy for the subject of this article is Deutzia gracilis 'Nikko.'
+The full botanical name used in plant taxonomy for Dwarf Deutzia is Deutzia gracilis 'Nikko.'
 The genus name, Deutzia is pronounced DOOT-ze-a.
-There is no widely used common name for plants in this genus, so people just use the genus name in lieu of a true common name (I don't capitalize it in such cases).
+There is no widely used common name for plants in this genus, so people just use the genus name instead of a true common name.
 'Nikko' is the cultivar name.

 What Does It Look Like?